 Does your auto shop have a policy for dealing with customer supplied parts?

 If not, it’s time to implement one.
 Before accepting a job, many auto repair shops conduct a surface-level analysis of the possible impact of using parts supplied by a customer.
 AutoLeap, an automotive workshop management company held a webinar to discuss some of the dangers of using customer-supplied parts.

 Most auto repair businesses mark-up the parts that they sell and install to add to their revenue streams.
 When a vehicle owner supplies their own components, the job becomes less profitable.

 A little-known fact about customer supplied parts is that they don’t save the client as much money as they believe.

 Some shop owners offset the lost profit by raising their labor rates; however, most customers don’t take this too well.
 Good auto repair shops focus on delivering quality services that offer value to their customers.
-By value, we don’t mean inexpensive—rather something that people feel like they got a good deal for.
+Value doesn’t mean inexpensive offerings—rather something that people feel like they got a good deal for.

 In the following video, Murray Voth recounts the time when he realized how much money he lost by accepting an order involving customer supplied parts:

 Thinking about liabilities can make the best of us shudder.
 Nobody on this planet likes credit card bills, do they?
 Before accumulating more liabilities, prudent business owners often consider the following things:

 When you use customer supplied parts, the likelihood of things going wrong is high.
 Additionally, it’s not feasible for insurance companies to cover damages that may be caused during these jobs.
 While there are many types of insurance for auto repair shops, most don’t cover repairs involving customer supplied parts.

 Unsurprisingly, you can’t offer a warranty on parts you didn’t buy.
 However, the Consumer Protection Act and protection laws in most US states require shop owners to offer a 90-day part and labor warranty, regardless of who supplied the component.